March 16-23, 2018

 - Meals unless specifically stated

-- Tips to drivers, staff, etc.
+- Tips for drivers, staff, etc.

-- Kennel tour, rentals at Chena (skis, ice skates, etc.) or any other activity other than soaking in the hot springs, ice museum tour, geothermal energy tour, dog sledding, snow mobile and snow coach.
+- Kennel tour, rentals at Chena (skis, ice skates, etc.) or any other activity other than soaking in the hot springs, ice museum tour, geothermal energy tour, dog sledding, snowmobile and snow coach.